 It's a case of supply and demand, for every job available, there are dozens if not hundreds of people who would be prepared to do it.
 So the recruitment is biased towards those who REALLY want to go to Antarctica as well as being capable of doing the job, the recruiters really can pick and choose.

-You need to apply through Raytheon [as of 2012, now Lockheed Martin], the US company that deals with logistics.
-They have annual recruiting fairs.
-Turning up at those improves your chances enormously.
+You need to apply through Raytheon [replaced in 2012 by Lockheed Martin], the US company that deals with logistics.

-Also, if you don't get in straight away, keep plugging at it, it seems that they like persistence too, shows it's not just a short-term idea you've had.
+Iif you don't get in straight away, keep plugging at it, they like persistence too, shows it's not just a short-term idea you've had.
 I got the second job I'd applied for and know of many others who were turned down at least once before they were offered a position.

 I Have a question that doesn't seem to have been answered here.

 I'm interested in getting a job in Antarctica, but realise that everyone else is too, and so I figured that my best bet would be as a scientific guy.
 How do I go about getting information on research jobs in Antarctica?
 All the information seems to be about cooks and carpenters and mechanics.